sindhukuppili777/-Build-a-reusable-date-picker-component-in-React/README.md

 Tailwind CSS: Utility-first CSS framework for styling.
 Zustand: Simple and scalable state management library for React.
 React Testing Library & Jest: For unit and integration testing.
-Screencast
-Link to Screencast Video

-This screencast demonstrates the functionality of the recurring date picker component and provides a walkthrough of the code.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.